Data is the backbone of enterprise infrastructure. And the number of data tools is only increasing every year across many organizations.

 This way, a retailer can track the entire customer journey without manually stitching together data from different systems.

-Leading enterprise organizations like Walmart introduced similar orchestration workflows to create real-time connections between data points.
+Leading enterprise organizations, such as Walmart, introduced similar orchestration workflows to create real-time connections between data points.

-In finance, JP Morgan implemented an end-to-end data orchestration solution that supports investors with accurate and continuous insights.
+In finance, JP Morgan implemented an end-to-end data orchestration solution to provide investors with accurate, continuous insights.
 The platform uses association and common identifiers to link data points and ensure interoperability.

 Whether coordinating batch jobs, triggering real-time updates, or syncing systems across departments, orchestration is what turns raw data movement into reliable, automated workflows.